We are working to make sure residents feel safe visiting their local high streets.

 Order your pack of resources

 We are continuing to offer shops and businesses social distancing floor stickers, posters and a window vinyl.
-However, if you are a local business, and we haven’t got to you yet, and you would like to order a pack of resources, please fill in this quick form and we will get your pack out to you.
+If you would like to order a pack of resources, please fill in this quick form and we will get your pack out to you.

 You can book a visit from our information officer who can offer you advice, signpost you to information, and give you our #LoveLocal resource pack.

-To arrange a call or online meeting, please email our economic development team.
+To arrange a call or meeting in person, please email our economic development team.

 European Regional Development Fund